CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="Uno+CardFace"></a>

 ### uno.CardFace : <code>enum</code>
 Enum for card faces.
-The LSB is the card number, all following bits are a bitfield of card properties.
+The least significant nibble is the card number, all following bits are a bitfield of card properties.

 0x010: The card is a wild card.
 0x020: The card skips the next player's turn.